Hidden gems: 7 great Seattle parks you may have missed

 Kirke Park (Ballard)

 This sweet little neighborhood park was a community-inspired project completed in 2012.
 The Kirke Park play area features a play set with a climbing wall and slide, plus a separate, smaller slide for tots.
-There's also saucer swings, a P-patch, tons of grass to romp around in, and an area with sand pits and a hollowed out tree trunk for kids to explore.
+There's also saucer swings, a P-Patch, tons of grass to romp around in, and an area with sand pits and a hollowed-out tree trunk for kids to explore.

-Laurelhurst Park (NE Seattle)
+Laurelhurst Playfield (NE Seattle)

-Maple Leaf Reservoir (Maple Leaf)
+Maple Leaf Reservoir Park (NE Seattle)

 Ella Bailey Park (Magnolia)

 This neighborhood gem features playground structures for both big and little kids plus some simply stunning views for mom and dad.
-Formerly the Magnolia elementary school playground, the park has fast become a family-friendly favorite.
+Formerly the Magnolia Elementary School playground, the park has fast become a family-friendly favorite.
 Pack a lunch for prime picnicking, take a scooter stroll around the path that circles the park, or just sit back and enjoy the views.

-Bathrooms: Just a port-a potty
+Bathrooms: Just a port-a potty2601 W Smith St

-Soundview; Terrace Park aka Rachel's Playground (Queen Anne)
+Soundview Terrace (Queen Anne)

-This Queen Anne pocket park holds more meaning than a slide and nice views of the Cascades.
+Also known as Rachel’s Playground, this Queen Anne pocket park holds more meaning than a slide and nice views of the Cascades.
 The park is dedicated to two Queen Anne families who lost their lives on Alaskan Flight 261, which crashed off the California coast in 2000.
 It features a climbing area, a bit of grassy lawn for picnics with a view, and a memorial plaque in honor of the families.

 Jack Block Park (West Seattle)